 The big lessons from this post should be:

-- Be creative – the best marketers tend to be the most creative ones.
-It doesn’t mean that you should break Google’s policies (you shouldn’t).
-But, it means that you need to think outside of the box to succeed (make sure you still follow the rules).
+- Be creative – The best marketers tend to be the most creative ones.
+It doesn’t mean you should break Google’s policies (you shouldn’t).
+But it means you need to think outside of the box to succeed (make sure you still follow the rules).

-- Think long-term – short-term tactics may seem fun, but eventually you will get caught and you will have just wasted your time.
-I had months where I was making 6 figures from these tactics, but because they weren’t long-term, I also had really terrible months where I lost money.
+- Think long-term – Short-term tactics may seem fun, but eventually, you will get caught and you will have just wasted your time.
+I had months where I was making six figures from these tactics, but because they weren’t long-term, I also had really terrible months where I lost money.

-- Learn from black hat tactics – there are a lot of marketers who leverage black hat techniques… not just in SEO, but in all forms of marketing.
-You shouldn’t necessarily copy these people, but learn from them.
-Maybe you can take their tactics, make them white hat and apply them to your business.
+- Learn from black hat tactics – There are a lot of marketers who leverage black hat techniques—not just in SEO, but in all forms of marketing.
+You shouldn’t necessarily copy these people, but do learn from them.
+Maybe you can take their tactics, make them white hat, and apply them to your business.

-Have you seen any black hat techniques that we could all learn from?
+Have you seen any black hat SEO techniques that we could all learn from?